Brian Topp

-Brian Topp (born July 4, 1960) is a Canadian political strategist, union leader, and writer and was formerly chief of staff to former Alberta Premier Rachel Notley.
-He was the runner-up for the federal leadership of the New Democratic Party during its 2012 leadership vote, finishing behind Tom Mulcair.
+Brian Topp (born July 4, 1960) is a Canadian political strategist, union leader, and writer and was chief of staff to then Alberta Premier Rachel Notley.
+He was the runner-up for the federal leadership of the New Democratic Party (NDP) during its 2012 leadership vote, finishing behind Tom Mulcair.

 He has been president of the federal New Democratic Party, and was the Director of Information Services at ACTRA (the Alliance of Canadian Cinema, Television and Radio Artists) and the Executive Director and CEO of ACTRA Toronto.
 He also served as deputy chief of staff to Saskatchewan Premier Roy Romanow.

 Personal life

 Brian Topp was born in Longueuil, Quebec, and grew up in neighbouring Saint-Lambert on Montreal's south shore.
 In addition to Montreal, Topp later lived in Somalia, Regina, Toronto, and Vancouver at various points in his life.
 He is bilingual.
 His mother was a francophone Québécoise and his father was an anglophone from the Eastern Townships.
 Topp's father occasionally lectured at the McGill School of Commerce during the 1970s.

 In 1993, Topp married Rebecca Elbourne with whom he has two sons.
 His wife ran unsuccessfully as an NDP candidate in previous elections, as did his mother-in-law.

 Topp is reputedly a fan of board games, particularly the strategic game Civilization.

 He was portrayed by Judah Katz in the 2013 CBC Television film Jack.